rob550-docs/rob550-docs.github.io/docs/staff-guide/doxygen.md

 last_modified_at: 2023-10-23 15:20:48 -0500
 ---

-> The guide introduces how the code library was generated.
-The content in this doc is only true for Ubuntu users
+> The guide introduces how the "MBot Software Library" under botlab was generated.
+The content in this doc is only true for Ubuntu users.

 ## Install Doxygen
 ```bash